yosemitebandit/vebsite/content/notes/cnc-at-pier-9.md

 * `right click on house -> set current view as home` -- nice
 * post simulation, you can right click on the stock and "save stock," useful if you were going to make some other press fit and you need to know just what you machined
+* remember to check your "minimum part stick out" -- this is on the setup sheet as min z